henkvancann/FNcompGordian/Legend.md

 	 The GNU Affero General Public License is a modified version of the ordinary GNU GPL version 3.
 It has one added requirement: if you run a modified program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the modified version running there.
 	 The purpose of the GNU Affero GPL is to prevent a problem that affects developers of free programs that are often used on servers.

+#### Coordinator to be trusted
+Do we need to trust a centralised authority like coordinator somewhere in the process of starting, using or quitting the service of the wallet?

+#### Bitcoin Core Node
+Which bitcoin Core node on your own system will be installed and used ?

+#### Net available
+Which bitcoin networks are availalbe in the wallet via the Bitcoin Node connected?
+Mainnet, Testnet, Regtestnet, Lightning Network.

 ### Objective
-* Utilizes 2FA
+#### Utilizes 2FA
 Two-factor authentication (also known as 2FA) is a type, or subset, of multi-factor authentication.
 It is a method of confirming users' claimed identities by using a combination of two different factors.
 Does the wallet support 2FA?
 Which types of 2FA (like Google, Apple, Yubi, ....)?
-* Cloud integration
+#### Cloud integration
 Like iCloud, DropBox, etc....
-* Account xprv can be synced to icloud
+#### Account xprv can be synced to icloud
-* Does accounting
+#### Does accounting
-* Signs psbt with
+#### Signs psbt with
-* Multisig wallet creation
+#### Multisig wallet creation
-* Uses hot wallets on your node
+#### Uses hot wallets on your node

-* Nodes integration: Nodle, Raspberry, etc...
-* Lightning enabled
-* Decentralized identity creation
+#### Decentralized identity creation

-* Developer community strength
+#### Developer community
+An important part of decentralisation is the number of skilled developers involved to oversee the whole codebase and who are able to contribute to code, test and document the system.

 ### Type of wallet
 * Desktop: